javisar/ONI-Modloader-Mods/README.md

      * Windows: \OxygenNotIncluded\Mods\
 	 * Mac: /OxygenNotIncluded/OxygenNotIncluded.app/Contents/Resources/Mods/
 1. Select the mod you want to install from [HERE](https://github.com/javisar/ONI-Modloader-Mods/tree/master/Mods).
-2. Click "Clone or Download" and "Download ZIP" for the current version as the releases may not be up to date.
+2. Click "Clone or Download" and "Download ZIP" for the latest version as the releases may not be up to date.
 3. Copy the desired **mod dll file OR mod folder [WITH THE SAME FOLDER STRUCTURE](https://github.com/javisar/ONI-Modloader-Mods/tree/master/.github/folders.png)** into the folder:
    * Windows: \OxygenNotIncluded\Mods\
    * Mac: /OxygenNotIncluded/OxygenNotIncluded.app/Contents/Resources/Mods/
 4. The main mod config files must be located in:
    * \Mods\\[MOD_NAME]\Config\\[MOD_NAME]State.json
-5. **Copy also ONI-Common folder** since many mods use it as a support library.
+5. **IMPORTANT: Copy also ONI-Common folder** since many mods use it as a support library.
 6. Run the game.
 7. **Check for error logs in**:
    * Windows: %USERPROFILE%\AppData\LocalLow\Klei\Oxygen Not Included\\**output_log.txt**